lp-challenges/swift_general/README.md

 If we expect a variable or object to always contain a value prior to using it, we will declare the variable as a non-optional.
 * **Optional binding**: to find out whether an optional contains a value, and if so, to make that value available as temporary.
 Can be used with if and while statements to check and extract some value.
 * **Optional chaining**: is a process for querying and calling properties, methods, and subscripts that could be nil.
 If the optional contains a value,the call succeeds; if the optional is nil, the call returns nil.
 Multiple queries can be chained together, the entire chain fails if any link in the chain is nil.

+## @objc
+Some functiolaties of the iOS environment are implemented only in objective-c. <br>
+You will need to use this Attribute when you want to call some functionality that is available only in the Objective-c library. <br>
+Examples: UIBarButtonItem and Timer.

 ## Copy on write
 To talk about copy on write we need to understand the value semantic (copy a STRUCT when we pass the value). <br>